 J. R. Wise responds to an Office of Indian Affairs letter regarding abolishing one of the assistant farmer positions in order to authorize the position of instructor of agriculture.
 Wise notes that the position to be abolished is currently temporary filled by C. W. Leib of Carlisle, Pennsylvania.

-William A. Mercer requests the Office of Indian Affairs send him the examination papers Gillett, Taylor, and Smith for teacher of agriculture.
+William A. Mercer requests the Office of Indian Affairs send him the applications and examination papers for Gillett, Taylor, and Smith for teacher of agriculture.

 William A. Mercer informs the Office of Indian Affairs that after examining the examination papers for the Teacher of Agriculture position he recommends Hugh W. Taylor for the position.